LadyAppleButter/html_css_cheatsheet/ReadMe.txt

 ------------------ Common commands to remember ------------------
 >> use start "file.html" to open an html file in a web browser

+KEY:
+>>> task is completed
+* alert

 ///2024///

+2024 October 17 Thursday

+Today we are adding the other pages, connecting them to one another and to the css page.

+Note: in there is a link called 'intoduction'.
+Not going to worry about it, we not making a page but (for now at least) we just going to leave the link.

+UPDATE
+	> added pages to our project(index, table, and semantics)
+	> copied the format from form to the new pages
+	> updated the page title and the h1 with respect to the page
+	> comment out the introduction link
+	> updated the links
+		> the links on form was not correct and needed to be fix

+TASKS
+> formate links
+> decide on keeping 'form element'
+> formate h1
+> remove unnecessary code
+> rewrite definitions and examples
+> decide on themes and fonts
+> add a 'back to top' Button
+>>>* add the rest of the web pages
+>>>* connect pages

+*Dont know how many pages this project will be

 2024 October 12 Saturday